Over the years the club has developed a culture. This page describes how that culture has affected the club's tours.

 Our tour leaders do a lot of work preparing for a tour.
 Often our leaders actually drive or ride the route a couple of days ahead of the tour to make sure there are no surprises.
 And all those route descriptions and maps didn't appear by magic.
 Add to this the fact that we are known, and want to be known, as a club with a big social component and you'll see why it's important to work together and support each other.
 If you plan to leave early from lunch, or to take another route, please let the tour leader know, or ask someone to tell them.

 If you feel that the tour route is too busy, too rough, too long or whatever, you may wish to take a different route from the rest of the riders.
-However, please don't do so without the knowledge of the tour leader.
+However, please don't do so without informing the tour leader.
 Also, be aware that during the time you are not on the route taken by everyone else, you are not on the club tour.
 This means that if you told the tour leader you were going to take such-and-such a route and meet everybody in Perth it's up to you to get there on time on your own.
 If you break down, nobody will ride in the reverse direction along such-and-such in hopes of finding you.

 Tour leaders have the right to refuse to accept riders on tours whose bicycles, riding abilities, or behaviour, in their opinion, are unsafe or inappropriate.